LuukSuurmeijer/nn_project_2021/README.md

 ### Training

-To train the model call `train.py` TO-DO: ARGUMENT THAT SPECFIES MODEL This will initialize the specified model with a hidden dimension of 100.
+To train the model call `train.py`.
+The following arguments can be specified:
+`-- num_layers  number of recurrent layers          default: 1`
+`--epochs       number of epochs                    default: 15` `--hiddens      number of hidden units per layer    default: 200` `--type         model type (LSTM or RNN)            default: 'RNN'` `--batchsize    batch size                          default: 1` `--lr          learning rate                       default: 0.001`

+To see a list of all arguments do `python train.py -h`

+Running `python train.py` will initialize the default model.
 Data will be loaded and tokenized and the model will be trained for 15 epochs (mini-batchsize of 1 sentence) using Cross Entropy Loss.
-The model will be saved to `model/model_name` and error will be plotted.
+The model will be saved to `model/rnn.model` and error will be plotted.
-AT THE MOMENT CALLING `train.py` also runs the testing, we might want to change that
+TO-DO: AT THE MOMENT CALLING `train.py` also runs the testing, we might want to change that

 ### Testing